How Can a DUI Conviction Impact Your Future?

 Not every DUI arrest ends up as a DUI conviction – it is important to speak with an experienced DUI attorney as soon as possible to go over your options and fight for your charges to be either reduced or dropped altogether.

 How Can The Law Offices of Wana Saadzoi, Esquire LLC Help Fight Your DUI Charges?

 Being charged with DUI does not mean you have been convicted.
 You have a right to dispute the charges or try to get them dropped or dismissed completely.

 If this is a first DUI charge, you are eligible for the ARD program, which can reduce your penalties and the charges against you.

 DUI charges are fought and won in court every day – it is not impossible.

-At Saadzoi Law, we will thoroughly review the details of your DUI arrest and the police reports to determine if the stop was lawful.
+At The Law Offices of Wana Saadzoi, Esquire LLC, we will thoroughly review the details of your DUI arrest and the police reports to determine if the stop was lawful.
 If not, the case could be dismissed.
 If there are any other circumstances permitting, Attorney Saadzoi will file motions to gain leverage over the prosecution.